mokamaleldin/Learn-Apollo/README.md

     └── server.js               # Main server file: sets up the Apollo Server, defines the GraphQL schema, and resolvers to handle data queries.
 </code></pre>

+<h3 id="client/apolloClient.js">/client/lib/apolloClient.js</h3>
+<p>This file configures the Apollo Client.
+It initializes an instance of Apollo Client and connects it to the GraphQL server URL.
+The client is set up with caching mechanisms to optimize data fetching and performance.</p>

+<h3 id="client/ApolloWrapper.js">/client/app/ApolloWrapper.js</h3>
+<p>The ApolloWrapper component wraps the entire application in the ApolloProvider, which makes the Apollo Client instance available throughout the app.
+This allows you to use hooks like <code>useQuery</code> and <code>useMutation</code> in your components.</p>

+<h3 id="client/layout.js">/client/app/layout.js</h3>
+<p>This file defines the main layout of the application.
+It includes shared components like headers, footers, and navigation.
+This helps maintain a consistent structure across different pages of the app.</p>

+<h3 id="client/page.js">/client/app/page.js</h3>
+<p>The main page component where user data is fetched and displayed.
+It utilizes the <code>useQuery</code> hook to fetch user data from the GraphQL server and renders it in a list format, ensuring efficient data handling and user experience.</p>

+<h3 id="server/server.js">/server/server.js</h3>
+<p>This is the entry point of the Apollo server.
+It sets up the Apollo Server with defined GraphQL schema and resolvers.
+This file handles incoming GraphQL requests and serves data to the client based on the queries made.</p>

 <h2 id="understanding-apollo">Understanding Apollo</h2>

 <h3 id="apollo-server">Apollo Server</h3>